bernt-matthias/planemo-ci-action/README.md

 For workflow repositories a `.wt_instance` contains the instance to run the workflow test against (note that the instance must not contain the trailing `https://`).
-In order to be able to use this, an API key for the instance used in the repo needs to be defined.
+In order to be able to use this, an API key for the instance used in the repo needs to be passed via `galaxy-user-key`.
 If multiple instance are used in the repository (each `.wt_instance` can contain only one instance, but multiple ones may be used for the whole repo) the secret can be json formatted as follows: